 It can be a complex job to look at your travel policies and consider all the different ways you can help balance cost and comfort.

 Establishing your most frequent travel routes and destinations can be a first step to finding out if route deals with particular airlines can help, or a Preferred Property Programme with certain hotels.
-Incentivising advanced booking and mandating that a specific reason must be given for travel over a certain price point can both help drive down costs.
+Incentivizing advanced booking and mandating that a specific reason must be given for travel over a certain price point can both help drive down costs.

 Mandating your policy

 The key to a successful travel policy is mandating its use on every level of the business.
-Only then can you be sure that your Travel Programme is working at its absolute best for both the business and staff members.
+Only then can you be sure that your Travel Program is working at its absolute best for both the business and staff members.